 Perspective and Choice

 A monk and his student were walking down the road.
 Suddenly someone ran up behind the monk and forcefully pushed him down before running off.
 The monk rose to his feet and continued on his way without even turning to look at whoever had pushed him.
-The student was very surprised by this and asked the monk why he didn’t turn to face his attacker.
-The monk simply replied, “they are not my problem”.
+The student was very surprised and asked the monk why he didn’t turn to face his attacker.
+The monk simply replied, “they are not my problem.”

 None of this should be interpreted to say you shouldn’t protect yourself or those in your care.
-If real danger is sensed or innocent victims at risk, actions to move to safety or to protect yourself and others should be taken.
+If real danger is sensed or innocent victims are at risk, actions to move to safety or to protect yourself and others should be taken.

 Micah this is great!
 Thank you for sharing these words of wisdom; words which enable us to better ourselves.